Tuesday, May 4, 2021

 As a consumer/collector, what should I do?

-By writing this article, I hope I am helping my readers become better edgeucate (get it?) as to what to expect when they receive a Randall Made Knife.
+By writing this article, I hope I am helping my readers become better edgeucate (see what I did there?) as to what to expect when they receive a Randall Made Knife.

 Thursday, February 18, 2021